DylanLawless/rl2025lawless/README.md

 ## Overview

 This project implements a reinforcement learning (RL) framework designed to estimate the probability of observing genetic variants in disease.
 Instead of directly predicting variant pathogenicity, the framework quantifies the cumulative evidence supporting a variant’s clinical observability within a Bayesian context.
 The approach integrates established genomic metrics—including the GuRu score (formerly known as the ACMGuru score), gene risk priors, and population frequency—to learn which evidence correctly supports known variant labels.
 This adaptive learning step is intended to form the basis for subsequent Bayesian integration, yielding nuanced probability estimates for variant-disease associations.
+We built this base model by first replicating the cart-balancing pole problem from Sutton and Barto in R, followed by the implementation for genetics.

+For an introduction into this topic see:

+* Reinforcement Learning: An Introduction.
+Richard S. Sutton and Andrew G. Barto, Second Edition MIT Press, Cambridge, MA, 2018. <http://incompleteideas.net/book/RLbook2020.pdf#page=78>
+* A. G. Barto, R. S. Sutton and C. W. Anderson, "Neuronlike adaptive elements that can solve difficult learning control problems," in IEEE Transactions on Systems, Man, and Cybernetics, vol. SMC-13, no. 5, pp. 834-846, Sept.-Oct.
+1983, doi: 10.1109/TSMC.1983.6313077.

 <table>
   <tr>